Fleny113/EndpointMapper/README.md

 ## Parameters Binding and function return

-Since EndpointMapper uses the native ASP.NET delegate system to map your endpoint and make them work you can threat your method just like it was an inline delegate to the `app.MapGet(...)` method.
+Since EndpointMapper uses the native ASP.NET delegate system to map your endpoint and make them work, so you can threat your method like the inline delegate to the `app.MapGet(...)` method.

 So you can do
 - Http Body, Query, Route, Headers binding into the function arguments